xizhonghua/GreenDC-Summary/papers/Haque13_energy-aware-task-replication.md

 ### Possible Extensions
 - Investigate the same problem while allowing the replicas to be executed using non-uniform frequencies.
+  - It seems one more phase of energy reduction can be conducted after fixing the number of replicas.
+In specific, we can adjust the frequencies of replicas by pair, i.e., replace a pair of uniform frequency to a non-uniform one by one round of exhausting search.

 ### Check
 - how to define the level of reliability